Decomox/Decomox/README.md

 # Hello, I'm Muhammad Syifa Ridhoni! 👋

 🎓 Student at Universitas Negeri Malang
-💻 Passionate about software development
-👁️ Interested in computer vision, robotics programming, and game development
+💻 Passionate about computer vision and robotics programming 👁️ Interested in game development

 ## About Me